gnames/htindex/README.md

 ## Installation

+For the app to work you need a directory of zipped titles/volumes organized by HathiTrust convention and a file that contains paths of these zipped files.

+The program gets information about these files either from a configuration file, or from command line flags.

 For Linux or Mac download the [latest release], untar, and copy it to /usr/local/bin, or any other directory that is in the PATH.